Posts in News

 Shannon Nichol joins award jury for SOM Foundation 2024 Research Prize

-November 18, 2024 – Shannon Nichol is selected by the Skidmore, Owings & Merrill (SOM) Foundation to join the jury for their 2024 Research Prize.
+November 18, 2024 – Shannon Nichol has been selected by the Skidmore, Owings & Merrill (SOM) Foundation to join the jury for its 2024 Research Prize.

 The Research Prize was introduced back in 2018 as a way of cultivating meaningful research from faculty-led teams who are currently teaching at professionally US-based, accredited academic programs in architecture, landscape architecture, interior architecture, urban design, or engineering.
 Two $40,000 prizes are awarded to the teams with original research that contributes to the topic given by the SOM Foundation.